tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 {{?RFC2119}} {{?RFC8174}} when, and only when,
 they appear in all capitals, as shown here.

-# The NS2 Resource Record
+# The DOHNS Resource Record

-The NS2 RR contains two pieces of information in its RDATA:
+The DOHNS RR contains two pieces of information in its RDATA:

 - The URI Template of the DoH server {{!RFC8484}}
 - The optional public key of the DoH server used for proxied obfuscated queries {{OBFUSCATION}}